- Join us

 Notes, benchmarks and sources for Linpack in Fortran, C, python and Java (Jan 2016).

-Notes on the linear congruential random number generator, with particular reference to stepping the generator in log2N time, and thus getting repeatable results after parallelisation with OpenMP.
+Notes on the linear congruential random number generator, with particular reference to stepping the generator in log2N time, and thus getting results independent of the number of threads after parallelisation with OpenMP.
+Fortran and C examples included.

 A separate page now exists for my notes on CASTEP.

-Those programs which I have written and distribute fairly freely, which include bmp2eps, psimages, eps2gif and check2xsf, are all found on MJR's Software Page.
+Those programs which I have written and distribute fairly freely, which include bmp2eps, psimages and eps2gif, are all found on MJR's Software Page.

 Notes on IT topics